-- 1. Turn the control knobs to FIXED and RUN. - 2.
+- 1. Turn the control knobs to FIXED and RUN.
+This places the valve cam in the lowest position - 2.
 Loosen the setscrews and remove the knobs and nuts from the front of the assembly. - 3.
 Remove the label plate. - 4.
-Use the label as a template for making the holes for the control valves and the mounting bolts, or use the dimensional drawing provided. - 5.
+Use the label as a template for making the holes for the control valves and the mounting bolts or use the dimensional drawing to create a template. - 5.
 From the rear, insert the valve stems through the mounting holes. - 6.
-Attach the label to the pump control panel. - 7.
-Replace the nuts and knobs on the front of the assembly, making sure to align the knob indicators to FIXED and RUN.
+Attach the label to the pump control panel.